 Students applying to dental school are expected to achieve a satisfactory score on the dental school admissions test (DAT) and to complete the following courses: General Biology, two semesters (BIO 132, BIO 200); Introductory and Inorganic Chemistry, two semesters (CHEM 120, CHEM 200); Organic Chemistry, two semesters (CHEM 221, CHEM 222); and Physics, two semesters (PHYS 221 and PHYS 222).
 Some dental schools may also require additional courses in biochemistry, psychology, and English.

-Students interested in a career in teaching have several options, and are encouraged to contact the VWU Education department for advising.
-The Comprehensive Liberal Studies – Curricular Emphasis major is intended for students seeking to pursue a certification for teaching at the elementary school level.
-Students seeking certification at the secondary level will pursue a major in a specific field, and then take the recommended education courses.
-A Master of Arts in Education (M.A.Ed.) degree is also available for VWU students who have met the program prerequisites and who wish to complete their certification while earning a Master’s Degree, typically during their fifth year at VWU.
-Careful advising is essential for students seeking teacher licensure, so these students are strongly recommended to seek an adviser from the EDUC department as soon as possible during their academic career.
+Students interested in a career in teaching have several options and are encouraged to contact the VWU Education department for advising.
+The Comprehensive Liberal Studies – Curricular Emphasis major is intended for students seeking to pursue a certification for teaching elementary (preK-6) or special education (K-12).
+VWU also offers a Master of Arts in Education (M.A.Ed.) degree which leads to teaching certification in thirteen different content areas.
+Students seeking certification at the graduate level will complete an undergraduate major in a specific field, apply for admission into the M.A.Ed. during their junior year, and begin the one-year M.A.Ed. directly after obtaining a bachelor’s degree.
+Careful advising is essential for students seeking teacher licensure, so these students are strongly recommended to seek an adviser from the Education department as soon as possible during their academic career.

 The Old Dominion University Pre-Engineering Program (Master of Science in Engineering) offers students the opportunity to earn both a Bachelor of Science degree from Virginia Wesleyan University and a Master of Civil, Environmental, Mechanical, Electrical, Computer, Biomedical, or Aerospace Engineering from Old Dominion University in five years.
 Students attend Virginia Wesleyan for four years and ODU for one year.
 Starting their junior year, students take one or two engineering courses each semester at ODU while enrolled at VWU.
 After graduating from VWU, students are automatically admitted to the one-year Master of Engineering graduate program at ODU.
 Students are also eligible for the longer Master of Science in Engineering program.

-Students interested in the environment can major (or minor) in either Earth and Environmental Science or Environmental Studies.
+Students interested in the environment can major (or minor) in either earth and environmental science or environmental studies.
 Those interested primarily in science should major in Earth and Environmental Sciences or another natural science to prepare for graduate work and careers in areas including environmental science, ecology, or toxicology.
 A dual degree program is also available in which students complete a bachelor’s degree in Earth and Environmental Sciences from Virginia Wesleyan University and a master’s degree in Environmental Engineering from Old Dominion University.
-Students may also choose the interdisciplinary Environmental Studies major, whose flexibility and breadth of curricular options can meet a diversity of student interests and needs in environmental education.

 Many Virginia Wesleyan students have been accepted into law school.
 No single major is recommended for students interested in pursuing a legal career.
 It is important to note, however, that law schools emphasize the importance of a broad liberal arts education in which the student has excelled.

-The Social Work Program embraces the values of the social work profession in its mission to “enhance human well-being” and “help meet human needs,” appreciate and build on individual and collective strengths, and advocate for the vulnerable and disempowered.
-As the University strives to prepare students to participate in civil society and to respond creatively to a “rapidly changing world,” social work education promotes critical thinking about issues from the micro to the macro level, grounded in a broadly based liberal arts foundation.
+The Social Work Program embraces the values of the social work profession in its mission to “improve human well-being” and “help meet human needs,” appreciate and build on individual and collective strengths, and advocate for the vulnerable and disempowered.
+As the University strives to prepare students to participate in civil society and to respond creatively to a “rapidly changing world,” social work education promotes critical thinking about issues from the micro, mezzo, and macro levels, grounded in a broadly based liberal arts foundation.
 Social Work’s emphasis on social justice parallels the University’s commitment to social responsibility.
 Social Work education blends didactic and experiential learning with its strong emphasis on field education, a corollary to Virginia Wesleyan University’s emphasis on civic engagement and community-based learning.

 Sport and Recreation Professions